-Perform the following steps to start the SAN Volume Controller Console application from the master console.
+Perform the following steps to access the SAN Volume Controller Console application:

 1. Log on to the master console using the user name and the password that is provided by the customer.
-Double-click the SAN Volume Controller Console icon and the SAN Volume Controller Console Signon panel is displayed.
+Double-click the SAN Volume Controller Console icon to display the SAN Volume Controller Console Signon panel.